Physics with Quantum Technologies BSc (Hons) or MPhys – 2023 entry

-Physicists are highly sought after in industry, research, education, management, medicine, law and business because of their broad practical skills and knowledge of fundamental theory.
+You may decide to become a research scientist.
+But physicists are highly sought after in industry, research, education, management, medicine, law and business because of their broad practical skills and advanced scientific knowledge.

-In daily life, quantum technologies will enable faster and more secure communications as the price and flexibility of quantum cryptography comes down.
-Quantum technologies will even give enhancements to the way that road works proceed, by using quantum sensor technology to identify structures underground pipelines.
-All these developments require development scientists and product engineers with an ability to understand the language of quantum.
+In daily life, quantum technologies will enable faster and more secure communications.
+They’ll even give enhancements to the way roadworks proceed, by using quantum gravity sensors to identify underground structures and pipelines.
+All these developments require scientists and engineers with an ability to understand the language of quantum physics.

-All Surrey physics students learn a range of employability skills during their studies.
-These include a dedicated Year 1 module, Scientific Investigation Skills, which covers key communication skills, group work and presentations, problem solving in the laboratory environment, plus sessions on interview techniques, CV preparation and job applications.
+As a Surrey physics student, you’ll learn a range of employability skills during your studies.
+You’ll take a dedicated Year 1 module – Scientific Investigation Skills – which covers key communication skills, group work and presentations, plus problem-solving in the laboratory.
+We also support you with building your CV, interview preparation and job applications.

-Students who take either the Professional Training or research year placements also gain invaluable employment experience at their host institution.
+Students who take either the Professional Training placement or Research Year placement gain invaluable employment experience at their host institution.